 What is a Business Analyst?

-IS Business Analyst Level 4 Apprenticeship
+Business Analyst Level 4 Apprenticeship

 This is a Level 4 Business Analyst Apprenticeship with a typical duration of 18 months.

-The IS Business Analyst will be able to undertake the following responsibilities in line with organisational procedures and where appropriate under supervision;
+The Business Analyst will be able to undertake the following responsibilities in line with organisational procedures and where appropriate under supervision;

 - Investigation Techniques